Crossfade (American band): Early years, Crossfade and Falling Away (1991–2007)

-New label, switching drummers, We All Bleed and hiatus (2008–2016)
+New label, switching drummers, We All Bleed and return (2008–present)

 In 2008, the band was dropped from Columbia Records.
 The band signed with Eleven Seven Music.
 After drummer James Branham left and formed a new band, A Fall From Down, he was replaced by temporary member Will Hunt for the recording of the album.

-On January 2, 2009, Crossfade released a demo track entitled "We All Bleed."
+On January 2, 2009, Crossfade released a demo track entitled "We All Bleed".
 It was announced that they would be releasing a new album later that year.
 According to the band, the new album would have a darker, and possibly different, sound than their previous releases.

-In June 2010, the track listing for We All Bleed was revealed, and the first single, "Killing Me Inside," was released along with a music video.
+In June 2010, the track listing for We All Bleed was revealed, and the first single, "Killing Me Inside", was released along with a music video.
 The release date for We All Bleed was originally October 26, 2010, but was pushed back first to January 2011, then April 12, 2011, before being pushed back a third time to June 21, 2011.
 The album closer track "Make Me A Believer" was made available for download for free in the meantime, which is the longest song the band has ever recorded.
 Around that time after the album was finished recording, studio drummer Will Hunt became the drummer of American rock band, Evanescence, with whom he toured in 2007.

-On November 24, 2010, Crossfade announced on their YouTube channel, CrossfadeMusicTV, that Mark Castillo from the metalcore band Bury Your Dead would be the band's new drummer.
+In November 2010, Crossfade announced on their YouTube channel, CrossfadeMusicTV, that Mark Castillo from the metalcore band Bury Your Dead would be the band's new drummer.

 The same day that the first single "Killing Me Inside" was officially released to digital retailers, the band announced on their Twitter that the album would finally be released on June 21, 2011.
-In November, the band also released the second single, "Prove You Wrong," and released the music video for the song in December.
+In November, the band also released the second single, "Prove You Wrong", and released the music video for the song in December.

 In 2011, Crossfade headlined Rockapalooza in Jackson, Michigan.

 Crossfade supported Papa Roach and Buckcherry on the Rock Allegiance Tour in 2011 with Puddle of Mudd, P.O.D., Red, and Drive A.

 In January 2012, drummer Mark Castillo announced on his Facebook that he had left Crossfade to pursue a career in the metalcore band Emmure.

 Despite a lengthy period of inactivity, the band had not broken up as of August 2016.
 Sloan took to Facebook to address rumors of the band's demise in the meantime.

-In October 2017, Ed Sloan said on Facebook that an upcoming solo album was underway and that its debut single "Surrender", would be released on November 10.
+In October 2017, Ed Sloan stated on Facebook that an upcoming solo album was underway and that its debut single "Surrender", would be released on November 10.
 An acoustic version of "Surrender" was later released.
-On January 1, 2018, former drummer from Puddle of Mudd Ryan Yerdon joined Crossfade as a new drummer.
-On February 2, 2018, Ed released his second solo single titled "Alive."
+On February 2, 2018, Ed released his second solo single titled "Alive".
 An official music video was released a month later.
-On March 30, 2018, Ed released his third solo single titled "Without You."
+On March 30, 2018, Ed released his third solo single titled "Without You".
+Sloan hasn’t posted to social media since 2019.
+In 2024, Crossfade announced their first two shows since 2011 will be at Sonic Temple and Inkcarceration 2025.